themosis/documentation/multisite.md

 Then open the `.htaccess` file and copy/paste the code shown in your WordPress screen.

-Finally click the small **Log in** link at the bottom of your WordPress network installation screen to re-connect and log in back to the administration.
+Finally click the small **Log in** link at the bottom of your WordPress network installation screen to re-connect and login back to the administration.

 ### Activate the theme